 Update: On November 14, 2019, the California Insurance Commission ordered the FAIR Plan to start including coverage for non-fire risks by June 1 and to double coverage limits by April 1, 2020.
-Read more about the changes below.

 The California FAIR Plan is an insurance association that offers coverage to high-risk homeowners and renters in the state who have trouble obtaining coverage through another insurer.